p2ppsr/boomerang/README.md

 #### Return Value

-The function will either return a JavaScript object (if the response was JSON), or a string value otherwise.
+The function will return a Promise for either a JavaScript object (if the response was JSON), or a string value.

 #### Throws

 This function will throw native errors if they occur.
 No custom errors are defined.
-This is a wrapper for the fetch API.
+This is a wrapper for the [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
 Please consult the documentation for more information.

-## Confidentiality
+## License

-This is proprietary software developed and owned by Peer-to-peer Privacy Systems Research, LLC.
-Except as provided for in your CWI Partner Agreement with us, you may not use this software and must keep it confidential.
+The license for the code in this repository is the Open BSV License.